Maurice Kanbar: Biography

-Kanbar was born as Moshe Shama on March 1, 1929, in Palestine, one of three sons born to Meier and Hana (née Kanbar) Shama.
+Kanbar was born as Moshe Shama on March 1, 1929, in Mandatory Palestine, one of three sons born to Meier and Hana (née Kanbar) Shama.
 His family emigrated from Jerusalem to New York in 1937.
 His Jewish parents raised Maurice and his two brothers in Boro Park, Brooklyn.

 Maurice Kanbar is a 1952 alumnus of Philadelphia Textile Institute.

 Kanbar had stated he owns 50 patents on various consumer and medical products, invented the D-Fuzz-It comb for sweaters, Tangoes Puzzle Game, the Safetyglide hypodermic needle protector SooFoo, Zip Notes, and a cryogenic cataract remover.
 He created New York's first multiplex cinema, the Quad Cinema, which was the first movie theater in Manhattan to have four small auditoriums in one building.

 In the beverage industry, Kanbar had a success with SKYY vodka, also introduced Vermeer Dutch Chocolate Cream Liqueur and more recently launched Blue Angel Premium Vodka.

 He produced the animated film Hoodwinked! which was released in January 2006 and grossed over $100M worldwide, and a sequel Hoodwinked Too!
 Hood vs. Evil.

 Kanbar owned over 17 acres of commercial property in West Oakland, California, including the American Steel Building, home to more than 150 artists, makers and small businesses, and the historic Pacific Pipe building, both purchased by 11 West Partners in late 2016.
 He also owned nearly 20 commercial high-rise buildings in downtown Tulsa, Oklahoma, including the Bank of America Center, the art-deco inspired Philcade Building, Pythian Building, Atlas Life Building and Adams Building and the 41-story First Place Tower.
 His extensive investments in Tulsa led to a legal dispute with his former business partner Henry Kaufman, with each suing the other.
 At one point Kanbar's company was reported to have owned as much as one-third of all available office space in downtown Tulsa although these properties were subsequently sold.
 In 2017, Kanbar sold a portfolio of at least 13 Tulsa buildings to his operating partner, Stuart Price.